microsoft/jmeter-performance-analyzer-devops-extension/InputTaskYAML.md

     outputStorageUri: '<Your Storage Account's Primary Endpoint for Static Hosting>'
 ```

-### Pipeline Inputs from External URLs with property file from Source but no input files.
+### Pipeline Inputs from External URLs with property file from Source but no input data files.

 ```